You are listening to the Sean Hannity Radio Show Podcast.

 It wasn't in my place.

-You weren't in my place.
+You went to my place.

 Let's talk to Jonathan because I really don't like you right now.